History of Hertfordshire: Modern era

 In the last two centuries, Hertfordshire's population has multiplied tenfold.
 Around the end of the 18th century, its population was around 95,000.
 In 1821, it was just under 130,000.
 In 1881 it was just over 203,000, and by 1921 it was just over 333,000.
 By the 2001 census, it was 1,033,977.
 During the 18th century brewing became an important industry in Hertfordshire.

 Smallpox broke out in Hertford gaol in 1729, and spread into the town.
 The next year, smallpox hit Hitchin, killing 158 people.
-The River Lea Navigation Act of 1739 led to the river being improved, becoming navigable as far as Ware.
+The River Lee Navigation Act 1738 (12 Geo.
+2. c.
+32) led to the river being improved, becoming navigable as far as Ware.
 Locks were built in Ware, Broxbourne, and "Stanstead" (presumably Stanstead Abbotts rather than Stansted Mountfitchet, which is not on the Lea).
 By 1797, the Grand Junction Canal (now called the Grand Union Canal) was being cut.
 Its highest point is the Tring Summit in Hertfordshire, which was formed in 1799.
 Because a canal barge can hold so much more than a wagon, the waterways expansions increased the quantity of supplies that could reach London (and the amount of refuse and manure that could be carted away).

 Mobilisation for the Seven Years' War affected Hertfordshire.
 In 1756, £350 was paid to the inns and public houses of Ware for the troops staying with them.
 The next year, Pitt's army reforms made Hertfordshire liable to provide 560 officers and men.

 The county also contributed soldiers to the French Revolutionary Wars.
 On 7 May 1794, lists opened for the Hertfordshire Yeomanry Cavalry Regiment, which comprised five troops of cavalry.
 The Loyal Hemel Hempstead Volunteers formed in 1797.
 Two further troops of volunteers were raised in 1798, at Borehamwood and Sawbridgeworth, and the same year, the Hitchin Volunteers were also raised, but their duty was only to defend land within 3 mi of Hitchin.

 In 1795, a Dr Walker wrote a report on agriculture and forestry in the county.
 He said "Herts is justly deemed the first and best corn county in the kingdom", an assessment that may not be free from local bias.
 It nevertheless shows how more advanced farming techniques and soil improvement programmes had enabled farmers to work Hertfordshire's "heavier" soils to better effect since the Saxon–Norse wars.

 Thanks to a rapidly increasing population and improved record-keeping practices, the volume of paper records for Hertfordshire in the 19th and 20th centuries is huge.
 Many of these documents are written or printed on paper made locally, at a time when paper-making joined brewing as another dominant industry in the county.